 Teen drinking is an issue — and if you think your teen is not doing it, the statistics hint otherwise.
+If you’re wondering how to talk to your child about drinking, we have some tips.

 “Parents need to accept the fact that their teen may have experimented with drinking or has been exposed to it through their peers,” said Nikki Boyd, coordinator of health and wellness for Norton Children’s Prevention & Wellness.
 “As a parent, you should talk openly in an upfront and honest way, like all conversations you have with your children.”